JoseMachado-CE/CineShow/README.md

   * A user wants to find the cinemas locations displayed on a map.
   * A user wants to navigate smooth on the webiste displayed on tablets and cellphones.
   * A user wants to find different social medias associated to the website.
+  * A user wants to easily get in touch with the site's owner.

 ### Site Owners Goals
   * Advertise the CineShow.
   * In the middle of a pandemic where people find themselves lockded up in the houses, this website has the purpose of showing people good movies on IMDB and once everything is back open again, people can reach CineShow website in order to look for cinemas in Dublin.
   * Help people who is struggling locked in their own houses.

 ### User Requirements and Expectations
 #### Requirements
   * Easy to navigate.